oclipa/javascript-cheat-sheet/README.md

 Asynchronous programming means that the engine runs in an event loop, from which operations are spawned.
 If an operation takes a long time, the loop continues running until a result is received.
 Typically this is handled through events.

 Asynchronous programming is much better suited to UIs, or applications that depend on network interaction.
-This is particularly relevant for web applications, which is why it is important for Javascript.
+This is particularly relevant for web applications, which is why it is important for JavaScript.

 </div>
 </div>